-7. Financial Aid
+9. Financial Aid

 Applications for teaching assistantships, research assistantships and fellowships are available from the Department of Electrical and Computer Engineering.
-Fellowships are highly competitive and generally require completed applications by February each year.
-Recipients of teaching assistantships are selected by the Associate Department Chairman in conjunction with the Graduate Coordinator.
+Fellowships are highly competitive and generally require completed applications by January each year.
+Recipients of teaching assistantships are selected by the Associate Chairman of the ECE department.
 Research assistantships are awarded by individual faculty members with funding from governmental or industrial sources and are generally awarded only to those students who have been in residence at least one semester.

 Minimum stipends and assigned duties for teaching assistants are determined by the Graduate School and are in accordance with the assistantship appointment.
 Duties include grading, staff meetings, class preparation, student consultation, required lecture attendance, and research not directly related to the student's thesis or dissertation.
 Students will also have assigned classroom or laboratory teaching responsibilities.
-International students who wish to be eligible for graduate assistantships must pass the SPEAK (TSE) test.
-The passing score is 55.
-Students who score between 45-50 must take EAP 5836, Academic Spoken English, but are still allowed to hold a graduate assistantship.
+International students who wish to be eligible for graduate assistantships must pass the SPEAK (TSE) or TOEFL iBT test.
+The passing score for the SPEAK test is 55.
+Students who score a 45 or 50 must take EAP 5836, Academic Spoken English, but are still allowed to hold a graduate assistantship.
+A passing score for the TOEFL iBT test is a 28.
+Students who score in the 23-27 range must enroll in EAP 5836 during your first semester of teaching.
+Students who score less than 23 on the TOEFL iBT will be required to take the SPEAK test to be considered for a TA position.
+Effective Fall 2009, EAP 5836 will NOT be covered by tuition waivers.

 Appointment Minimum Registration Hours Minimum Biweekly Rate Total Hours Per Week

-1/4 Time 9 \$190.41 10
+1/4 Time 9 \$211.60 10

-1/3 Time 9 \$251.34 13.33
+1/3 Time 9 \$279.31 13.33

-1/2 Time 9 \$380.82 20
+1/2 Time 9 \$423.20 20